SockHungryClutz/bouncerbot/readme.md

 * To stop, edit `closegracefully.txt` to say anything other than `no` with a new line (the new line MUST be included)
 * To clear the reddit cache (only works between runs), edit `redditcache.txt` to have 5 blank lines, and put `0` on the first line
+* Clearing the usermap can be done similarly, edit `usermap.txt` to have 3 blank lines
 * For all other support questions and concerns, please don't bother me